philipp-spiess/this-week-in-react/src/issues/3/TWITTER.md

 ---

-And that was This Week In React ⚛️ .
+And that was This Week in React ⚛️ .

 Special thanks to Apoorv Mittal (Apoorv-Mittal), Leo (@_harleo), Myles (Myles2), and Willian Rodrigues (WillianRod) who helped and contributed to this-week-in-react.org this week.